Spandi99/test/docs/raspberry-pi.md

 - **Username/Password:** values from `RADICALE_USERNAME` and `RADICALE_PASSWORD`

 The Radicale instance stores calendars under `/var/lib/radicale/collections`.
 Mount this directory to persist calendar data between container restarts.
+The Radicale configuration now references the fully qualified `radicale.storage.filesystem` backend so the bundled Python environment always finds the storage plugin, even when entry-point discovery is restricted on the Pi.
 On startup the entrypoint automatically adjusts the owner and permissions of the Radicale storage and credentials file to match `RADICALE_RUN_USER`, preventing "permission denied" errors when switching between versions or after restoring backups.

 ## Stopping the container